AllenDang/giu/README.md

 - Redraw only when user event occurred.
 Costs only 0.5% CPU usage with 60FPS.
 - Declarative UI (WIP).

-Still in earily state, welcome to have a try and feedback your feelings.
+Still in early state, welcome to have a try and feedback your feelings.